kolinsturt/kolinsturt.github.io/_posts/2013-03-06-data_protection.md

         ;
     }

-When you are creating files and directories, you can do the same
+You can do the same creating files and directories:

 	BOOL ok = [[NSFileManager defaultManager] createFileAtPath:someFile contents:nil attributes:@{NSFileProtectionKey : NSFileProtectionComplete}];